DimEvil/tutorial-qgis-maxent/README.md

 If you want to use the altitude.asc file in your modeling, you need to open the translated altitude.asc file in a text editor [notepad++](https://notepad-plus-plus.org/download/v7.5.8.html) and make sure the bounding box is similar with the bounding box of the other climate variables.

-# extract the occurrence points of the species we are interested in modeling.
+# Extract the occurrence points of the species we are interested in modeling.

 Preparing your occurrence data for Maxent